OctopusDeploy/docs/docs/api-and-integration/bamboo/bamboo-plugin.md

 ### Release number

 The `Release Number` field defines the release version number to deploy.
+This should match the release number from the create release step i.e. `0.0.${bamboo.buildNumber}`.

 ![Deploy Release](deploy-release.PNG)